 Glass that hasn’t been properly rinsed can have residues that kill the beer head.

-Or the opposite can happen: Dirty glass can cause too many large bubbles, which will result in a large head, but the head will disappear too soon and the beer will be flat.
+Or the opposite can happen: Dirty glass can cause too many large bubbles, which will result in a large head, but the head will disappear too soon and the beer will get flat.

 Glass cleaning procedure

-The first step in cleaning glass is to work with clean sinks.
-Sinks should be clean from chemicals, oils, or grease.
+The first step in cleaning glass is to work with clean equipment.
+Sinks or washing machine should be clean from chemicals, oils, or grease.

 Use the proper cleaners and sanitizers, as recommended by your chemical supplier.